thorgate/django-esteid/esteid/idcard/README.md

 There is a caveat: browsers keep a certificate in cache for an unspecified period of time, and a new request for PIN may not be triggered even once the authenticated ID card is removed or replaced.
 This is not possible to control by the web server.
+One way around it is to use unique subdomains for every new authentication request.

 Let's describe the key points of the ID card authentication process, based on the usual routine common for SmartID and MobileID.